Broken Collarbone

 Plates and screws

-These will be attached to the external surfaces of the bone.
+The doctor will attach plates and screws to the external surfaces of the bone.
 They are not removed until after the bone heals.
 They are only removed if they cause discomfort (usually at least a year after the surgery).

 Pins or screws